Welcome to this week’s Survival Buzz with an update on my own preps plus news and announcements from the Backdoor Survival blog.

 With all giveaways, winners are notified by email and have 48 hours to claim their prize or an alternate will be selected.
 Once selected, the names of winners are also displayed in the Rafflecopter on the original giveaway article.
 This usually happens on the Friday following the end of the giveaway.

-Essential Oils: Shield Protective Blend at a Bargain Price
+Essential Oils: Shield Protective Blend

 For August, the Spark Naturals Oil of the Month is Shield Blend.
 This is such a fantastic deal that I want to mention the savings.
 The 15ML bottle is normally $28.80 but as part of the OOTM Club, it is $15.99 with free shipping.